Latest News

 The pipeline behind every item parameter.

 Manual weekly re-fit → nightly rolling re-fit on thirty days of responses.
-Usable pool grew 19%; standard error on θ tightened by 0.04.
+How calibration widens the usable pool and sharpens measurement.

 EngineeringRead post